dipakrasal2009/Linux/README.md

 espeak = this command is use to speak the entire text that you want to type<br>
 touch = touch command is use to create the file <br>
-cp => cp command is use to copy file to one folder to another folder
+cp => cp command is use to copy file to one folder to another folder mv = > it is use to remove the file from one folder